The most important points at a glance:

 ➡️ Bourbon Barrel Aged Maple Syrup - Limited Edition

-If you've now acquired a taste for it, we recommend you try it for yourself.
-In addition to the classic maple syrup in Amber, Dark, and Very Dark, we also offer a range of flavor-enhanced varieties.
-And for those who want to sample it first or share the typically American flavor with their friends, we offer both Trial sets in small sizes as well as Gift boxes in the stylish Crown Maple design:
+If you've now developed a taste for it, we recommend simply trying it for yourself.
+Besides classic maple syrup in Amber, Dark, and Very Dark grades, we also offer a range of flavored varieties.
+And for those who want to sample it first or share the quintessential American taste with their friends, we offer both Sample sets in small sizes as well Gift boxes in a stylish Crown Maple design:

 ➡️ Probably the purest maple syrup in the world from Crown Maple